10 Adorably Small Dog Breeds That Stay Small

 Ever wanted a tiny dog with hair as long and luscious as your own?
 You’re in luck—Yorkshire Terriers are famous for their ability to have lengthy locks, little bodies, and making their owners melt as much as these adorable puppy pictures will.
 According to Bernier, these dogs stay small throughout their entire 12-15-year life span, only reaching an average of five to seven pounds.
 Before you adopt your pup, you should consider that Yorkshire Terriers can be “tenacious and feisty,” which makes them “difficult to train,” says Bernier.
 However, Yorkshire Terriers are also exceedingly “affectionate and protective of their people,” making them warm and loyal companions.

 The logistics?
 These tiny terriers need to be groomed regularly, watched for dental concerns, and prevented from jumping off of high places, as they are prone to joint and bone injuries.
-Although these furry friends require a bit of work, they are one of the most adorable breeds of dogs that stay small forever.
+Although these furry friends require a bit of work, they are one of the most adorable breeds of dogs that stay small forever just like these teacup dog breeds.

 Miniature dachshunds, colloquially known as “wiener dogs,” are some of the most adorable small dogs in the world.
 These puppies are “funny, affectionate, courageous, stubborn,” and “clever,” says Bernier.
 Not to mention they are hilarious to look at—just like these funny dog photos you need to see!
 Throughout their 12-16-year life span, these dogs reach an average weight of 11-12 pounds.
 Since mini dachshunds love to burrow, crate training them is incredibly easy, says Bernier.
 That being said, Bernier warns that these dogs “can be hard to house-train and can sometimes be snippy with children.”
 While these pups may take some time to adjust to your home, you’ll never have to worry about finding your pet the perfect Halloween costume—just add a bun!